Our Lessons, Practice Tests, Flashcards, and Study Guides will help you Pass the SAT Exam for free.

 While going to college is no guarantee of a high-paying job in your future, the Bureau of Labor Statistics has established that the median yearly income for those with a Bachelor’s degree is 63% higher than those with only a high school diploma.
 So, attending college is a proactive way to protect your financial future.

 The SAT exam is given on certain Saturdays, at least seven times during each school year.
 It is given in many locations throughout the United States and at many international locations.
 Sunday options are also available for students with religious observance requirements on Saturdays.
-Visit the official College Board SAT site for exam dates and other registration information here.
+Remaining test dates for the 2024-2025 school year are as follows:

 Practice using our expertly crafted questions!